Lumamaster/FERPBot/README.md

 ###### CLASS COMMANDS
  * !createclass "name"
    - Creates a new class.
+ * !renameclass "class" "name"
+   - Renames the specified class.
+ * !deleteclass "name"
+   - Deletes the specified class.
+All characters with the deleted class will be set to no class.
  * !addclasspromopath "name" "class"
    - Adds a promotion path to the specified class.
  * !removeclasspromopath "name" "class"